wodby/docker4drupal/README.md

 $ docker-compose logs -f php
 ```

-## Updating
+## Status

+We're actively working on this instructions and containers.
+More options will be added soon.
+If you have a feature request or found a bug please submit an issue.

 We update containers from time to time, to get the lastest changes simply run again:
 ```
 $ docker-compose up -d
 ```

-## Status

-We're actively working on this instructions and containers.
-More options will be added soon.
-If you have a feature request or found a bug please sumbit an issue.

-## Troubleshooting

-In case you have any problems submit an issue or contact us at hello [at] wodby.com.

 ## Going beyond local machine